 - Thin or patchy eyebrows

 This hair loss may be secondary to genetics or scars from burns or trauma.
 Dr. Nakatsui will evaluate you and determine if you are a good candidate.
 He will go through the alternatives, risks, and limitations of the procedure with you.
-His goal is to give you the best possible facial hair transplant result.
+His goal is to give you the best possible facial or beard hair transplant result.

 Facial Hair Transplant Procedure